isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ## Introduction

 Hey what’s up everybody, this is Brian.
-In today's screencast I'm going to show how to use a payment processor to fulfill payment transactions that are authorized by Apple Pay.
+In the first part of the screencast we discussed about how to setup Apple Pay and how it authorizes payment.
+Now, I'm going to show how to use a payment processor and a backend to fulfill payment transactions.

 First, I’d like to thank Ștefan Godoroja for preparing the materials for this course.
 Check him out on twitter!

 Apple Pay is supported by a wide range of payment platforms, so you have plenty of ready solutions to use.
 A payment provider is a party authorized to handle payments.
-You can find a list of providers on developer.apple.com.
+You can find a list of providers on https://developer.apple.com/support/apple-pay-sandbox/.
 Apple recommends to use an existing provider than to handle payments yourself, otherwise you'll need a payment infrastructure able to decrypt and process payments.
 In this screencast we'll use Stripe because it's very easy to configure and it comes with a built-in test payment enviroment.
 Using that enviroment you can test purchases in your app without incurring real charges.

 ## [Slide 01] - [Slide 02]